Antanas Klimas

-Antanas Klimas (/lt/; April 17, 1924 in Pelekonys–18 September 2016 in Brighton) was a prominent Lithuanian professor, onomastician and comparative linguist specializing in the relationships between Baltic, Slavic and Germanic language groups as well as the history of Lithuanian language.
-He also created Lithuanian textbooks and dictionaries, was the editor for the language journal Lituanus, published academic articles on the Lithuanian and Indo-European linguistics.
-Klimas has written more than 130 publications on linguistics and has made significant contributions to the comparative linguistics of Baltic, Slavic and Germanic languages.
+Antanas Klimas (/lt/; April 17, 1924 in Pelekonys–18 September 2016 in Brighton) was a prominent Lithuanian professor, onomastician and comparative linguist specializing in the relationships between Baltic, Slavic and Germanic language groups as well as the history of the Lithuanian language.
+He also created Lithuanian textbooks and dictionaries, was the editor for the language journal Lituanus, and published academic articles on Lithuanian and Indo-European linguistics.
+Klimas wrote more than 130 publications about linguistics and made significant contributions to the comparative linguistics of Baltic, Slavic and Germanic languages.
 He also researched Lithuanian anthroponymy, word formation, phonology and morphology.

 Career

 From 1941 to 1943, Klimas studied Lithuanian linguistics and philosophy at Vytautas Magnus University.
 In 1942, he graduated from the Kaunas Teacher Seminary.
 In 1944, as the Red Army troops began re-occupying Lithuania, he fled the country.
 From 1946 to 1947, Klimas studied linguistics and German at the former Baltic University of the University of Hamburg.
 In 1948, he resettled in the United States and continued his studies at the University of Pennsylvania, Philadelphia, in Alfred Senn's class up until 1950.
 In 1956, Klimas completed his Ph.D.
 In 1970, he became a member of Lithuanian Catholic Academy of Science.

 1950 to 1957, he was a lecturer at the University of Pennsylvania.
 From 1957 to 1989, he worked at the University of Rochester, New York, where he taught German language courses, Indo-European, Baltic, and Slavic linguistics.
 He began as an Assistant Professor, then became an Associate Professor.
 In time, he became a Full Professor.
 In 1989, upon his retirement, he was awarded the title of Professor Emeritus.
 He died on September 18, 2016, in Brighton, New York.